whynotlol1/python-maze-game/README.md

 - Player speed is now tied up to the unit size.
 That's a temporary measure made for the collision handler to work (message from #0.0.4 beta changelog)
 - FOV and/or view radius though are going to be added soon:tm: (removed in #0.0.3 beta, message from #0.0.4.1 beta changelog)
 - Buttons are a bit bugged and will be reworked soon:tm: (message from #0.0.5 beta changelog)
-- !INFORMAL MESSAGE!
-Been working on that shit 3 days straight.
-Around 100 contributions, wow.
-Hope somebody finds that interesting / useful

 ## Credits:
 - [@xsafter](https://github.com/xsafter) - Creating the [map generator algorithm](https://github.com/xsafter/map-generator) used in this game